firebase/php-jwt/README.md

 use Firebase\JWT\CachedKeySet;
 use Firebase\JWT\JWT;

-// The URI for the JWK keys you wish to cash the results from
+// The URI for the JWK keys you wish to cache the results from
 $jwkUri = 'https://www.gstatic.com/iap/verify/public_key-jwk';

 // Create an HTTP client (can be any PSR-7 compatible HTTP client)